-Valkyria Chronicles 4 is set at the same time as the original Valkyria Chronicles, (fictionalised and Japanese stylized account of WWI and WWII mixed together called “The Second European War”) but resounds around a different story on that time line, primarily the gutsy adventures of Claude Wallace and his command of “Squad E” of The Federation across a beautiful water-coloured world featuring the unique visuals that Valkyria Chronicles is known for.
+Valkyria Chronicles 4 is set at the same time as the original Valkyria Chronicles, (fictionalized and Japanese stylized account of WWI and WWII mixed together called “The Second European War”) but resounds around a different story on that timeline, primarily the gutsy adventures of Claude Wallace and his command of “Squad E” of The Federation across a beautiful water-colored world featuring the unique visuals that Valkyria Chronicles is known for.

 Click to enlarge…

-Take aim using Target Mode and choose an action accordingly; shoot at an enemy, heal and ally etc. However just as in other RPG games, an un-killed enemy gets to have his turn, so make sure you have the ability to withstand an attack should the enemy counter attack.
+Take aim using Target Mode and choose an action accordingly; shoot at an enemy, heal an ally, etc. However just as in other RPG games, an un-killed enemy gets to have his turn, so make sure you have the ability to withstand an attack should the enemy counter-attack.

 - Stand Up; can perform one last action